CSS

 text-decoration

-The text-decoration CSS property sets the style and color of decorative lines including underline, overline, line-through, or a combination of lines.
+The text-decoration shorthand CSS property sets the appearance of decorative lines on text.

 text-decoration-skip-ink